doncasanova/passport-notes/README.md

 router.get('/', (req, res) => {
   // check if logged in
   if (req.isAuthenticated()) {
-    // send back user object from database res.send(req.user);
+    res.send(req.user);
   } else {
-    // failure best handled on the server. do redirect here. res.sendStatus(403);
+    res.sendStatus(403);
   }
 });